aaltsys/doc-develop/3_learn/index.rst

 ..
-Learn to Develop documentation master file, created by sphinx-quickstart on Sat Feb 23 09:32:20 2013.
+Learn Linux Command Scripting documentation master file, created by sphinx-quickstart on Sat Feb 23 09:32:20 2013.

 .. _index:

-Learn Like a Developer
+Learn Linux Scripting
 =============================

-This section is designed to teach you to understand the mindset of a developer, and to really start to learn like a developer would.
+Learning computer programming is a daunting challenge.
+However, every Unix/Linux computer system has a built-in shell scripting language which is designed for managing the computer, and learning to program in shell scripts is not hard.
+Shell commands are interactive, and the results from commands are immediate.

+The best part of learning shell scripting is, everything you learn to do well in shell is part of the programming skill required in any programming language.
+Not to say that shell programming is not a replacement for other programming languages, but shell is powerful enough that Linus Torvalds used shell scripting to write the first versions of the :program:`git` repository.

-#. :ref:`bash`.
+#. :ref:`shell`.
 #. :ref:`program`.
-#. :ref:`prolinux`.
+#. :ref:`exercise`.
 #. :ref:`command`.

 Indices and tables